 Applicants of the Optum Infusion Pharmacy / Hemophilia of North Carolina Education Scholarship must be persons affected by a bleeding disorder including anyone who has been diagnosed with a bleeding disorder; is a caregiver of a child or adult affected by a bleeding disorder or has a sibling or a parent in the same household affected by a bleeding disorder.
 Applicants must be seeking education from an accredited college, university, or certified training program.
 At least one award will be made to an applicant pursuing education in a health-related field.
 Awards are primarily merit-based, but financial need will be considered as well.
 The applicant is strongly encouraged to include a copy of their current FAFSA (Free Application for Federal Student Aid) or other statements of need with their application package.
 In the absence of a statement of need, the scholarship review committee will assume that the applicant does not wish to have their financial situation considered in the award process.

-scholarship committee on a case-by-case basis.
 All personal information will be treated as completely confidential.
-Hemophilia of North Carolina and Optum will never divulge the applicant’s name, address, financial or health-related information to any other organization, company, or individual without their express permission.
+The Bleeding Disorders Foundation of North Carolina (BDFNC) and Optum Infusion Pharmacy will never divulge the applicant’s name, address, financial or health-related information to any other organization, company or individual without their express permission.
 Scholarship winners may be asked (though not required) to submit a photograph and sign a release form for publicity purposes.